RadheyaM/p1-chess-space/README.md

 -  _Features for Future Implementation:_

-   - A Blog Page
+   - A Blog Page.

-   - A Community Discussion Forum
+   - A Community Discussion Forum.

-   - Chess Club Leaderboard for members
+   - Chess Club Leaderboard for members.

 ## Technologies Used

 ### Languages
-- HTML5
+- HTML5.
-- CSS3
+- CSS3.
 - JavaScript (2 scripts used, one for the Font Awesome icons and one for the interactive iframe on the More Chess page).

 ### Other Technologies and Programmes